Ilagan: Agriculture, fishery, and animal industry

 Agriculture and fishery remain the main backbone of Ilagan's economy.
 There are almost 23,803 hectares that are cultivated land and 314 hectares are utilized for fish culture.
 However, the suitable farm area of Ilagan is 32,153.19 hectares with potential for crops, livestock, and fish production.
 This figure shows that a significant percentage (24.99%) is not being fully utilized for agricultural production leaving them idle and underutilized.

 Most of the industries in the city are agri-based.
 For the last ten years, there has been a great number of local investment in poultry and hog raising.
 There are seven poultry contract growers and 33 small and medium-scale hog raisers in Ilagan.
-Other support facilities, warehouses, and small rice mills, strategically located in different barangays of Ilagan address the storage needs of farmers during the harvest season.
+Other support facilities, warehouses, and small rice mills, strategically located in different barangays to address the storage needs of farmers during the harvest season.

 Of all cities in the country, Ilagan ranks as the top producer of corn.
 As an agriculture-based city, it produces ample supply of corn, rice, vegetables, and legumes.
 Fruits like bananas are year-round products, especially in the mountainous areas of the city.
 Ilagan also produces seasonal fruits such as mangoes and pomelo.

 The Cagayan Valley Research Center (CVRC) is an attached agency of the Department of Agriculture (DA) that serves as the primary plant breeding institution in Cagayan Valley.
 It is one of the Bureau of Agricultural Research’s active partners in research and development in the region.
-It is located in Barangay San Felipe along Maharlika Highway.
 Ilagan has rich forest resources.
 Hectares of forest land are strictly protected by authorities like the Department of Environment and Natural Resources (DENR), several NGOs, and the Local Government Unit.

-In 2018, the Department of Agriculture Regional Field Office No. 02 has pledged to intensify the promotion of mushroom production in Cagayan Valley through the establishment of the region’s research and development center for the mushroom industry.
-The DA’s Bureau of Agricultural Research (BAR) funded the construction of the Cagayan Valley Mushroom Research and Development Center which aims to support the agency’s activities on processing of agricultural waste into sustainable and competitive mushroom production towards food security and safety in the region.
+In 2018, the Department of Agriculture Regional Field Office No. 02 has pledged to intensify the promotion of mushroom production in Cagayan Valley through the establishment of the region's research and development center for the mushroom industry.
+The DA's Bureau of Agricultural Research (BAR) funded the construction of the Cagayan Valley Mushroom Research and Development Center which aims to support the agency's activities on processing of agricultural waste into sustainable and competitive mushroom production towards food security and safety in the region.
 The Department of Agriculture, through its research centers and experiment stations, had already initiated trainings on production and processing to interested farmers, cooperatives and local government units.
-The modern facility is located at the DA-Regional Crop Protection Center (RCPC) in Barangay San Vicente.
+The modern facility is located at the DA-Regional Crop Protection Center (RCPC).
 Its inauguration is part of DA-initiated Panagdadapun and first Makan Festival.
-It was done simultaneously with the inauguration of Luzon’s first-of-a-kind Plant Genetic Resources (PGR) Center that was launched on May 16, 2018.
+It was done simultaneously with the inauguration of Luzon's first-of-a-kind Plant Genetic Resources (PGR) Center that was launched on May 16, 2018.